giantswarm/redis-discovery/README.md

 - We don't want the configuration to be done as in dockerfile/redis.
 - We just used the redis installation from the dockerfile/redis Dockerfile as orientation.

-What derives from the original config?
+How does this diverge from the original config?
 - Configure slaves to be writable.
 We are running into this for a jiffy when things are rescheduled.
 Then everything that tries to write against the discovery, will not succeed.
 So with this, the chance is higher to still